 - There is about 800 meters of sand driving though the dunes.

 - The trickiest part of the beach driving is getting from the dunes to the beach and vice versa as the sand is very soft.
-You will be very pleased you lowered your tire pressure.

 - Once on the beach turn left and enjoy the view as you make your way to the bush camping ground.